 Motorcycle Actual Cash Value (ACV), What’s My Bike Worth?

-The age-old question that comes with buying motorcycle insurance is, “What is my vehicle really worth?”.
-Generally, the value is usually based on the actual cash value (ACV).
+The age-old question that comes with buying motorcycle insurance is, “What is my bike really worth?”.
+Generally, the value is usually based on the motorcycle actual cash value (ACV).
 As with most things, there are exceptions.
 For instance, there are replacement cost and stated value policies.
 But let’s save those topics for another time.

 Actual cash value can be also based on fair market value.
 Fair market value is what the current market is willing to pay if a motorcycle was bought in used and in good condition.
 These conditions are rated on how well the bike looks visually and how well it works mechanically.